 We also try to make education a priority for ourselves.
 We strive to carve time out of our calendars on a weekly basis to read articles, listen to webinars and podcasts, watch videos, and browse social media to learn more about our industry, our competitors, the ever-changing internet, and key thought leaders.
-A couple weeks ago, this discovery time lead me to a webinar powered by Hootsuite.
-Hootsuite is an online business dedicated to social media management and we actively use Hootsuite on a daily basis.
+A couple weeks ago, this discovery time lead us to a webinar powered by Hootsuite.
+Hootsuite is an online business dedicated to social media management, and we actively use Hootsuite on a daily basis.
 The webinar was titled, “Social Ads 2017” and discussed the landscape of social media advertising and how it will impact businesses in 2017.
-Knowing that social media marketing is a core service that we provide, I was extremely interested in this topic.
-Below I will highlight my takeaways that I thought were the most relevant for TEN31 Marketing and our clientele.
+Knowing that social media marketing is a core service that we provide, we were extremely interested in this topic.
+Our takeaways are highlighted below that we felt were the most relevant for TEN31 Marketing and our clientele.

 1) Define Goals

 2) Learn About Your Audience

 3) Build Your Digital Marketing Strategy

 Facebook is making the rules, and if you want your business to utilize social media effectively and produce ROI, you have to play by their rules.
 This means you have to start paying to play.
 Yes, Facebook is a free tool for businesses and there is a lot that you can do for free, but it will only be able to take your strategy so far before you hit a plateau.
 In order to continue growing and leveraging your impact, putting money into advertising is the logical next step.

 Takeaway #3: Metrics are shifting from likes, comments, and shares to in-store visits, sales, and ROI.
 Remember the days of getting a ton of likes or comments and thinking that your post was a hit?!
 Well those days are almost behind us so wave goodbye!
 It’s great that your posts are engaging and people are responding to them but if that’s all they are doing, those likes and comments don’t mean anything do they?